LSSTDESC/Twinkles/data/README.md

-# Twinkles Data Snippets
+# Twinkles Data

-This folder contains small example data files, for use in the examples.
+This folder contains small data files, for use in the examples or otherwise.

 ### [`SelectedKrakenVisits.csv`](SelectedKrakenVisits.csv)